MissingCore/Music/docs/lyrics.md

 ## Supported Lyric Formats

 Unless we support the provided lyrics format, they will be rendered as a static string.
+In addition, if the lyrics are identified as synchronized, clicking on a line will **seek to the start of the line (we do not support seeking to a specific word)**.

 <table>
   <thead>